randyrossi/vicii-kawari/doc/REGISTERS.md

 4  | Fill VMEM dest (See below)
 8  | Copy DRAM src\* to VMEM dest
 16 | Copy VMEM src to DRAM dest\*
-32 | Blit VMEM src to VMEM dest
+32 | Set Blit Src Info
-64 | Unused
+64 | Set Blit Dst Info & Execute
 128| Unused

 \* The upper 2 bits of all DRAM src/dest addresses are controlled by the CIA chip.
 That is, DRAM accesses for DMA transfers will point to the same 16k bank the CIA chip points the VIC to.
 The upper two bits of all DRAM addresses specified in the registers above are effectively ignored.